 First and foremost, you need a 4 year bachelor’s degree in a related engineering field.
 Some workplaces recommend a master’s degree, but you can always earn that further down the line.

 Completing this step will qualify you for the Fundamentals of Engineering exam.
 However, you must complete 4 years of work experience before you move on to the Principles and Practice of Engineering exam.
+If you have never heard of the two qualifications (FE vs PE), you may want o look into it before moving forward.

-Licenses are state specific so they won’t carry over into other states.
+Licenses are state-specific so they won’t carry over into other states.
 You’ll need to retake the FE and PE exams in any other state where you plan to work.
 Make sure to check out the requirements each state licensing board sets for this process.

 How to Become an Electrical Engineer